 It all begins by opening up the main living area in the floor plan, removing unnecessary boundaries, and allowing residents access to every section of the home plan.
-Either in the existing plan itself or with modifications by the designer or your builder, features such as extra-wide hallways and expanded doorways in the floor plan help accommodate the extra space needed for a wheelchair, enhancing mobility and independence.
-These features may also be called universal design.
+Either in the existing wheelchair accessible home plan itself or with modifications by the designer or your builder, features such as extra-wide hallways and expanded, wider doorways in the floor plan help accommodate the extra space needed for a wheelchair, enhancing mobility and independence.
+These features may also be referred to as Universal Design.

-- In most cases, the home plans are single story to ensure that residents can get to each room in the house.
-However, some wheelchair accessible house plans feature multiple stories, placing additional bedrooms upstairs to make more space for the living areas.
+- In most cases, designers create one-story, handicap accessible house plan to ensure that residents can get to each room in the house.
+However, some plans feature multiple stories, placing additional bedrooms upstairs to make more space for living areas.
 Working with your contractor, these homes can also include sturdy grab bars in key areas to offer reliable support for all types of movement.
-Multiple-story wheelchair-accessible house plans may also offer lifts to allow the disabled to travel up the stairs independently.
+Multiple-story wheelchair-accessible house plans may also offer lifts or elevators to allow the disabled to travel up the stairs independently.

-Other tenets of wheelchair-accessible homes are ADA (Americans with Disabilities Act) compliant bathrooms that feature wide, open spaces to allow wheelchairs to enter and move about with ease.
-They also include special shower configurations that feature roll-in floors, seats, and lower showerheads.
-The balance of the floor plan in wheelchair-accessible floor plan includes non-slip floors that allow wheelchairs to gain traction without getting caught on carpets or damaging the ground.
+- These homes include larger bathroom floor plans that feature wide, open spaces to allow wheelchairs to enter and move about with ease.
+They may also include special shower configurations that feature roll-in floors, seats, and lower showerheads.
+Homeowners should also install non-slip floors to allow wheelchairs to gain traction without getting caught on carpets or damaging the ground.